10 Little Ways to Boost Your Health This Fall

 Buy Halloween candy strategically

 “Never buy candy you like; that’s an easy set up for getting yourself into trouble,” says Dr. Levine.
 Another good trick is to wait until right before Halloween to stock up for trick-or-treaters so you’re not tempted by sweets lying around the house.
 If you can’t deny your sweet tooth, opt for fun size candy bars.
-This is what 100 calories of your favorite Halloween candy actually looks like.

 Get a flu shot

 “I think everyone should get a flu shot, but especially if you have an underlying condition that might predispose you to getting sick, such as being a current or former smoker, anyone with an autoimmune disease, people with diabetes, and the elderly,” says Dr. Levine.
 Anyone working in a healthcare or community setting, like a school or library, should also definitely get vaccinated, she says.
 The flu shot can cut your risk of getting the flu by up to 60 percent, according to the Centers for Disease Control and Prevention.
-These natural flu remedies can help you recover more quickly if you do get sick.

 Avoid the pumpkin spice latte trap